wizmo2/squeezelite-esp32/README.md

 SPDIF is made available by re-using i2s interface in a non-standard way, so although only one pin (DO) is needed, the controller must be fully initialized, so the bit clock (bck) and word clock (ws) must be set as well.
 As i2s and SPDIF are mutually exclusive, you can reuse the same IO if your hardware allows so.

-You can define the defaults at compile time but nvs parameter takes precedence except for SqueezeAMP where these are forced at runtime.
+You can define the defaults at compile time but nvs parameter takes precedence except for named configurations (SqueezeAMP, Muse ...)

 Leave it blank to disable SPDIF usage, you can also define them at compile time using "make menuconfig".
 Syntax is
 ```
 bck=<gpio>,ws=<gpio>,do=<gpio>
 ```
-NB: For well-known configuration, this is ignored
+NB: For named configurations, this is ignored

 To optimize speed, a bit-manipulation trick is used and as a result, the bit depth is limited to 20 bits, even in 32 bits mode.
 As said before, this is more than enough for any human ear.
 In theory, it could be extended up to 23 bits but I don't see the need.
 Now, you can also get SPDIF using a specialized chip that offers a I2S interface like a DAC but spits out SPDIF (optical and coax).
 Refers to DAC chapter then.